Domestic Violence FAQs

 Criminal threats, governed by penal code section 422 pc, makes it a crime to threaten someone and intending to put them in fear of injury or harm.

-Contact The Hedding Law Firm Domestic Violence Attorneys and set up a free consultation.
+Contact our Los Angeles domestic violence attorneys at the Hedding Law Firm and set up a free consultation.
 We will discuss all the details of your case with you and lay out all your available options and any possible defenses.
 We will help.
 We will be your advocate!

 Call For A Free Strategy Session